CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 Using a troubleshooting approach like the above can help you break down big challenges into bite-sized chunks.
 Consider each step as a "module" or "section" which needs to be addressed sequentially.

-#### Software Scheduling Rule of Thumb

-The following rule of thumb from _The Mythical Man Month_ can assist with how you structure your time for an open-source contribution.
-Notice the emphasis on planning and testing and keep these in mind as you progress (the actual programming time is usually small).
-A good motto to keep in mind throughout this process is _Festina Lente_, or "Make haste, slowly."

-- 1/3 planning ~(33%)
-- 1/6 coding (~16%)
-- 1/4 component testing (25%)
-- 1/4 system testing (25%)

-### Planning an Open-source Contribution

 #### Embrace a Learning Mindset

 Open-source contributions almost always entail learning of some kind.
 Many contributions happen solely in the form of code and text communications which are easily misinterpreted.
 __Assume positive intent__ and accept input from others while upholding your own ideas to share successful contributions together.
 Prepare yourself by intentionally opening your mind to input from others, even if you're sure you're absolutely "right".

+#### Software Scheduling Rule of Thumb

+The following modified rule of thumb from _The Mythical Man Month_ can assist with how you structure your time for an open-source contribution.
+Notice the emphasis on planning and testing and keep these in mind as you progress (the actual programming time can be small if adequate time has been spent on planning).
+Notably, the original time fractions are modified here with the final quarter of the time spent suggested as code review, revisions, and post-actions.
+Planning for the time expense of the added code review and related elements assists with keeping a learning mindset throughout the process (instead of feeling like the review is a "tack-on" or "optional / supplementary").
+A good motto to keep in mind throughout this process is _Festina Lente_, or __"Make haste, slowly."__ (take care to move thoughtfully and as slow as necessary to do thing correctly the first time).

+1. 1/3 planning (~33%)
+2. 1/6 coding (~16%)
+3. 1/4 component and system testing (25%)
+4. 1/4 code review, revisions, and post-actions (25%)

+### Planning an Open-source Contribution

+#### Has the Need Already Been Reported?

+Be sure to check whether the bug or feature has already been reported somewhere!
+For example, you can look on GitHub Issues with a search query matching the rough idea of what you're thinking about.
+If it has been reported already, take a look to see if someone has made a code contribution related to the work already.
+If there aren't yet any code contributions and it doesn't look like anyone is working on one, consider volunteering to take a further look into the solution and be sure to acknowledge the existing discussions.
+If you're unsure, it's always kind to mention your interest in the report and ask for more information.

 #### Is the Need a Bug or Feature?